NanamiKubota/CooperLabWebsite.github.io/blog/_research/genome_evolution.md

 title: Why genome regions evolve at different rates
 image: images/mut_rates.png
 caption:
-    Overall base-substitution and indel mutation rates from the origion of replication oriC in B. cenocepacia [The rate and molecular spectrum of spontaneous mutations in the GC-Rich multichromosome genome of Burkholderia cenocepacia.
+    Overall base-substitution and indel mutation rates from the origion of replication oriC in B. cenocepacia.
+    [The rate and molecular spectrum of spontaneous mutations in the GC-Rich multichromosome genome of Burkholderia cenocepacia.
 M.M.
 Dillon, et al. Genetics, 2015](http://www.genetics.org/content/genetics/200/3/935.full.pdf)
 ---